microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 for which to keep repair data locally.
 In cases where repair data is needed outside of that window, the client would resort to requesting relevant data the relevant service (see above).

-## Abstract vs. Concrete Over the Wire Representation

-Somewhere along this process of concretization, the desired change needs to be communicated to peers.

-Whether this happens early or late in the concretization has important consequences for the computational needs of our system:

-* The more concrete the on-wire change representation, the larger (and possibly more redundant) that representation will be.
-* The more abstract the on-wire change representation, the more work each peer must do to apply the change.

-Note that having peers perform a larger portion of the concretization work is not only an issue of CPU load, but also an issue of data availability: we would indeed be forced to ensure that peers have access to the relevant data locally, or require that they query the Fluid service to fetch such data.

-During the rebasing of the inverse change, some of the repair data may stop being relevant.
-Doing the rebasing before we pay the cost of fetching repair data may be more efficient.

---
-Concrete vs. abstract change: concretize in change->delta?
-Concrete late means:
-* We may avoid the need for repair data entirely
-* Separation of concern that feels right:
-  * some code is responsible for characterizing which changes ought to happen
-  * some code is responsible for making it happen

-We could have an intermediary format that allows rebasing and composition, while using a little repair data as possible.
-We add the remaining repair data at the end if need be.
-This means the format that the rebaser deals with is not the same as the format that the toDelta converter deals with.
---
-### Rebasing Over Concurrent Interim Changes

-As stated earlier
-(see complicating factor #2 in [Tip Undo vs. Collaborative Undo](#tip-undo-vs-collaborative-undo)), the issuer of an undo cannot in principle know about all the interim changes that be may be sequenced between the original change and the undo.
-This means that either...

-* Peers accept an outdated undo and attempt to apply it nonetheless.
-* Peers only accepts inverses with a reference sequence number that matches the tip of the history, thereby forcing the client issuing the undo to resend an updated inverse.
-* Peers must be able to further rebase whatever inverse change is sent over the wire.
-  * Requires peers to preserve repair data for edits that are within both the collab window and the undo window (i.e., within whichever window is shorter).
-    This must be the repair data for the most rebased version of the edit.
-    This may need to include repair data for concurrent edits applied after (e.g., an insert or move into the subtree being deleted by any edit being undone)

-## On Peer Computation

-If sending an inverse for an original change that has yet to be sequenced, there's a possibility there exists some other changes concurrent to this original change.
-Some of these concurrent changes may be sequenced after the original change (in which case they are interim changes), but it's also possible that some of them may be sequenced before the original change.
-This is important because those changes may influence the impact of the original change.
-If a client issues an inverse for a change that has not yet been sequenced, there is therefore a possibility that peers will receive an inverse that is unusable.

 ### What all needs to go into summaries?